 In reality, it’s the fool who is best suited to life down here.

 The fool lets the culture wash over him, taking him out to sea as it would an abandoned ship.
-Sure, it might bash him against the rocks a few times, but give the fool an English teaching job, cheap beer, a Latina girlfriend and 5 other expat friends who have the same and often that’s already much more than he had back home.
+Sure, it might bash him against the rocks a few times, but give the fool an English teaching job, cheap beer, a Latina girlfriend, and 5 other expat friends who have the same, and often that’s already much more than he had back home.

 I met the female version of the fool while I was living in Mexico City.
 Three of them, actually.
 Two English teachers and one graphic designer.
 All middle-aged, none of them married.
 Borderline alcoholics, even by my generous standards.
-They all got drunk amongst themselves, never leaving the neighbourhood in which they lived (Condesa).
-Low cost of living, cheap booze and friends with common interests were all they needed to be happy in the city.
+They all got drunk amongst themselves, never leaving the neighborhood in which they lived (Condesa).
+Low cost of living, cheap booze, and friends with common interests were all they needed to be happy in the city.
 Never mind that none of them could name a single state in the country they were living in and knew nothing of its rich and intricate history.

 Why would that matter when you can get $3 cocktails?

 One had been there for 25 years and her Spanish was worse than my pidgin tongue.